bford/cofo/README.md

 ### CBE chunk headers

-Each chunk comprising a CBE blob contains a *header* of 1&ndash;4 bytes and a *payload* of up to 4,210,751 bytes (2<sup>6</sup>+2<sup>14</sup>+2<sup>22</sup>-1).
+Each chunk consists of a CBE blob contains a *header* of 1&ndash;4 bytes and a *payload* of up to 4,210,751 bytes (2<sup>6</sup>+2<sup>14</sup>+2<sup>22</sup>-1).